-One can think of different possible explanations:
+One can think of different possible factors:

 - 1. Exogenous decline in mortality - 2.
 Innovations in contraceptive technology - 3.
 Rising direct costs of childbearing - 4.
 Rising opportunity costs of childbearing - 5.
 Rising returns to child quality (quantity-quality trade-off) - 6.
-Rise of other forms of old-age support (state, finance) - See Guinnane, "The Historical Fertility Transition", JEL 2011 - → General conclusion: one needs to combine many social & cultural factors to explain diversity of national trajectories with respect to the evolution of fertility behavior - 18^c-19^c: early fertility decline France & US ≠ other countries - late 20^c-early 21^c: falling fertility below replacement levels in Germany, Japan, Italy, etc., ≠ US, UK, France, Sweden, etc.
+Rise of other forms of old-age support (state, finance) - See Guinnane, "The Historical Fertility Transition", JEL 2011 - → General conclusion: one needs to combine many social & cultural factors (all of these six factors, and others) to explain the diversity of national trajectories with respect to the evolution of fertility behavior - 18c-19c: early fertility decline France & US ≠ other countries - late 20c-early 21c: falling fertility below replacement levels in Germany, Japan, Italy, etc., ≠ US, UK, France, Sweden, etc.

-1. Exogenous decline in mortality
+• 1.
+Exogenous decline in mortality

-- I.e. mortality gradually declined due to better living conditions, hygiene, etc., & it took time for parents to adapt their fertility - Huge decline in infant & child mortality during 18^c-19^c (& then in old-age mortality during 20^c) - Exogenous decline in mortality not only involved better hygiene & medical care, but also new technologies which allowed to feed and sustain a larger population on given land - Braudel: rice agriculture + lower taste for meat → much higher population density in China than Europe for centuries - Nunn-Qian " The Potato's Contribution to Population and Urbanization ", QJE 2011 - Potatoes: much higher yield in joules/acre than wheat and other crops; but depends a lot on soil and climate → one can exploit local variations to identify impact on pop growth - Conclusion: " discovery " of potatoe in America & transfer to Europe can explain at least 25% of Europe's population growth and urbanization between 1700 and 1900
+- I.e. mortality gradually declined due to better living conditions, hygiene, etc., & it took time for parents to adapt their fertility - Huge decline in infant & child mortality during 18c-19c (& then in old-age mortality during 20c) - Exogenous decline in mortality not only involved better hygiene & medical care, but also new technologies which allowed to feed and sustain a larger population on given land - Braudel: rice agriculture + lower taste for meat → much higher population density in China than Europe for centuries - Nunn-Qian " The Potato's Contribution to Population and Urbanization ", QJE 2011 - Potatoes: much higher yield in joules/acre than wheat and other crops; but depends a lot on soil and climate → one can exploit local variations to identify impact on pop growth - Conclusion: " discovery " of potatoe in America & transfer to Europe can explain at least 25% of Europe's population growth and urbanization between 1700 and 1900